Fifth Amendment to the United States Constitution: Background before adoption

 On June 8, 1789, Congressman James Madison introduced several proposed constitutional amendments during a speech to the House of Representatives.
 His draft language that later became the Fifth Amendment was as follows:

-No person shall be subject, except in cases of impeachment, to more than one punishment or trial for the same offense; nor shall be compelled to be a witness against himself; nor be deprived of life, liberty, or property, without due process of law; nor be obliged to relinquish his property, where it may be necessary for public use, without just compensation. ...[E]xcept in cases of impeachments, and cases arising in the land or naval forces, or the militia when on actual service, in time of war or public danger ... in all crimes punishable with loss of life or member, presentment or indictment by a grand jury shall be an essential preliminary ...
+No person shall be subject, except in cases of impeachment, to more than one punishment or trial for the same offense; nor shall be compelled to be a witness against himself; nor be deprived of life, liberty, or property, without due process of law; nor be obliged to relinquish his property, where it may be necessary for public use, without just compensation. ...Except in cases of impeachments, and cases arising in the land or naval forces, or the militia when on actual service, in time of war or public danger ... in all crimes punishable with loss of life or member, presentment or indictment by a grand jury shall be an essential preliminary ...

 This draft was edited by Congress; all the material before the first ellipsis was placed at the end, and some of the wording was modified.
-After approval by Congress, the amendment was ratified by the states on December 15, 1791 as part of the Bill of Rights.
+After approval by Congress, the amendment was ratified by the states on December 15, 1791, as part of the Bill of Rights.
 Every one of the five clauses in the final amendment appeared in Madison's draft, and in their final order those clauses are: the Grand Jury Clause (which Madison had placed last); the Double Jeopardy Clause; the Self Incrimination Clause; the Due Process Clause; and, the Takings Clause.